miguelgilrosas/simple-pub-sub-global-data/README.md

 ## Contraindication

-This library creates a variable in the global scope named 'SimplePubSubGlobalData', so do not use that name in global scope.
+This library creates a variable in the global scope named '**SimplePubSubGlobalData**', so do not use that name in global scope.